 Most foods with a low energy density are those that contain lots of water, such as vegetables and fruits.

-But you can also just add water to your food... by making a soup.
+But you can also just add water to your food, making a soup.

 Dairy products tend to be high in protein.

-One of the best ones is cottage cheese... calorie for calorie, it is mostly just protein with very little carbohydrate and fat.
+One of the best ones is cottage cheese, which — calorie for calorie — is mostly protein with very few carbs and little fat.

-Eating plenty of cottage cheese is a great way to boost your protein intake.
-It is also very satiating, making you feel full with a relatively low amount of calories.
+Eating cottage cheese is a great way to boost your protein intake.
+It’s also very satiating, making you feel full with a relatively low number of calories.

-Avocados are a unique type of fruit.Whereas most fruit is high in carbs, avocados are loaded with healthy fats.
+While most fruits are high in carbs, avocados are loaded with healthy fats.

-Despite being mostly fat, they also contain a lot of water, so they aren't as energy dense as you may think.
+Despite being mostly fat, avocados also contain a lot of water and fiber, making them less energy-dense than you may think.